luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   To ensure comparability of the effects, we additionally standardize (z-transform) the dependent variable as well as the populist dimension for each regression within each channel.
   Although it is important to bear this in mind during the interpretation of the results, we believe that we can achieve a better comparison between the effects.
   That way, we are able to investigate if videos that are more populist compared to other content of the same channel accumulates more popularity, again compared to videos of the same channel.
-  In doing so, we explicitly express the believe that people watch and compare content from within the same channel when deciding about their engagement but not necessarily between channels.
+  In doing so, we explicitly express the belief that people watch and compare content from within the same channel when deciding about their engagement but not necessarily between channels.

   We control for the year of a video's release, the number of sentences in the video's transcript.
   #mnote[das in data-section]